Evan-Coleman/Navius/workspace_migration/roadmap/45-workspace-migration-updated.md

 4. All crates support async/await patterns and are built with Tokio runtime compatibility.
 5. The `navius-cache-redis` crate now features an advanced connection pooling system with auto-scaling, health checks, and circuit breaker patterns for improved reliability under load.
 6. The error handling system has been standardized across all crates with consistent error types, HTTP status mapping, and comprehensive context tracking.
+7. The `navius-di` crate provides a comprehensive dependency injection system inspired by spring-rs, with component lifecycle management, configuration binding, and application bootstrapping.

 ## Risks and Mitigations